Oprichnina: Disbandment

 1572 saw the fall of the oprichnina state structure.
 The zemshchina and oprichnina territories were reunited and placed under rule of a reformed Boyar Council, which included members from both sides of the divided apparatus.

 Scholars have cited diverse factors to explain the dissolution of the oprichnina.
 When the Crimean Tatars burnt Moscow in 1571 during the Russo-Crimean War, the oprichniki failed to offer serious resistance.
-The success of the Tatars may have shaken the Tsar’s faith in the effectiveness of the oprichnina.
+The success of the Tatars may have shaken the Tsar's faith in the effectiveness of the oprichnina.
 Ivan may have found state division ineffective in a period of war and its significant social and economic pressures.
-Alternatively, Ivan may have deemed the oprichnina a success; the weakening of the princely elite achieved, the Tsar may have felt that the terror had simply outlived its usefulness.
+Alternatively, Ivan may have deemed the oprichnina a success; the weakening of the princely elite having been achieved, the Tsar may have felt that the terror had simply outlived its usefulness.

 Legacy

 Scholar Robert O. Crummey and Platonov have emphasized the social impact of the mass resettlements under the oprichnina.
 The division of large estates into smaller oprichnik plots subjected the peasants to a stricter landowning dominion.
 Furthermore, a new itinerant population emerged as state terror and the seizure of lands forced many peasants from their lands.
 The increase in itinerants may have motivated the ultimate institutionalization of serfdom by the Russian throne.
 The oprichnina coincided with the major social and economic crisis in Russia and, according to some contemporary and historical accounts, contributed to it.

 Historian Isabel de Madariaga has emphasized the role of the oprichnina in the consolidation of aristocratic power.
 Resettlement drastically reduced the power of the hereditary nobility.
 Oprichniki landowners who owed their loyalty to the throne replaced an aristocracy that might have evolved independent political ambitions.
 Alternatively, Crummey has summarized the social effects of the oprichnina as a failure.
 From this perspective, the oprichnina failed to pursue coherent social motives and instead pursued a largely unfocused terror.
 Such interpretations are derived from the 1960s works by Ruslan Skrynnikov who described the Oprichnina as the reign of terror designed to root out every possible challenge to the autocracy: